yobin-tim/ECON-899/readme.md

 # Problem Sets fro ECON 899
 - Mitchell Valdes-Bobes
-- Dany
+- Danny Edgel
-- Ryan
+- Ryan Mather
-- Yobin
+- Yobin Tamilsena
-- Hiro
+- Hiro Shirai

 # Notes:
 I(Mitch) create and rendered in pdf some notebooks that we can use both to do testing and to turn in the results along with the